-RDA recognizes and agrees that the overall intent of the contract is for the RDA to assume all rights and responsibilities for grants’ management and administration of the grant programs under the contract as intended by the federal rules, regulations and grant documents, unless those rights are specifically reserved to the City-Parish in this contract.
+BBR recognizes and agrees that the overall intent of the contract is for the BBR to assume all rights and responsibilities for grants’ management and administration of the grant programs under the contract as intended by the federal rules, regulations and grant documents, unless those rights are specifically reserved to the City-Parish in this contract.

-Beginning with the federal fiscal year commencing October 1, 2018, RDA will aid OCD in drafting the Action Plan, creating programs for the new fiscal year, and implementing such programs along with administering and implementing existing programs with unexpended funds.
-It is the intent of the City-Parish and the RDA that the RDA will assist in designing and implementing programs that meet the City-Parish objectives of advancing fair housing, eliminating blight, reinvesting in the City-Parish, and other areas of concern; provided that nothing herein shall delegate the authority of drafting and submitting the Action Plan to the RDA and the OCD shall maintain control over prioritizing the objectives and goals contained in each Action Plan.
+Beginning with the federal fiscal year commencing October 1, 2020, BBR will aid OCD in drafting the Action Plan, creating programs for the new fiscal year, and implementing such programs along with administering and implementing existing programs with unexpended funds.
+It is the intent of the City-Parish and the BBR that the BBR will assist in designing and implementing programs that meet the City-Parish objectives of advancing fair housing, eliminating blight, reinvesting in the City-Parish, and other areas of concern; provided that nothing herein shall delegate the authority of drafting and submitting the Action Plan to the BBR and the OCD shall maintain control over prioritizing the objectives and goals contained in each Action Plan.

 II.
 PAYMENT PROCESS AND FUNDING

-To enable the RDA to meet its obligations hereunder, the City-Parish agrees to allocate a combination of general fund dollars and administrative fees allowed under the CPD grants.
-The amount of general fund dollars allocated will be established by the approved budget of the City-Parish based on information included in the RDA’s request for such funds, as required by City-Parish policies and procedures.
-Payments of administrative fees will be made monthly in arrears beginning November 1, 2017 in accordance with all federal requirements.
-Payments of general fund dollars will be made quarterly beginning January 1, 2018.
+To enable the BBR to meet its obligations hereunder, the City-Parish agrees to allocate a combination of general fund dollars and administrative fees allowed under the CPD grants.
+The amount of general fund dollars allocated will be established by the approved budget of the City-Parish based on information included in the BBR’s request for such funds, as required by City-Parish policies and procedures.
+Payments of administrative fees will be made monthly in arrears beginning November 1, 2020 in accordance with all federal requirements.
+Payments of general fund dollars will be made quarterly beginning January 1, 2021.

-RDA COMPENSATION
+BBR COMPENSATION

-OCTOBER 1, 2020 to SEPTEMBER 30, 2020
+OCTOBER 1, 2020 to SEPTEMBER 30, 2021